Camp Lejeune

 Even with the Janey Ensminger Act, there was little that victims of Camp Lejeune’s toxic water could do on a legal level; it didn’t allow victims to sue the government for illnesses and wrongful deaths linked to contaminated water at the military base, but that changed with new legislation.

 On August 2, 2022, the Honoring Our PACT Act, which includes the Camp Lejeune Justice Act, was passed by the U.S. Senate.
 When President Biden signed the new bill into law on August 10, 2022, individuals were given the ability to file Camp Lejeune lawsuits.
-However, victims must file an administrative claim with the Navy first.
-If their claim isn’t addressed within 180 days, a lawsuit against the U.S. government can be pursued.
+However, victims had to file an administrative claim with the Navy first.
+If their claim wasn’t addressed within 180 days, a lawsuit against the U.S. government could be pursued.

-Camp Lejeune lawsuits contend that exposure to the dangerous toxins in the drinking water caused illnesses and deaths and allege negligence and failure to warn.
-They claim the government should have known the risks and done more to protect victims.
-After all, the slow response when volatile organic compounds (VOCs) were discovered in the wells at Camp Lejeune in 1982 put thousands more people at risk when they remained operating for three years.
+Camp Lejeune lawsuits contended that exposure to the dangerous toxins in the drinking water caused illnesses and deaths and alleged negligence and failure to warn.
+They claimed the government should have known the risks and done more to protect victims.
+After all, the slow response when volatile organic compounds (VOCs) were discovered in the wells at Camp Lejeune in 1982 put thousands more people at risk when they continued operating for three years.

 Legal Options for Camp Lejeune Victims